Ear Trauma Emergencies

 Most ear emergencies result from some form of trauma.
 This trauma can be self-induced--a child's putting a foreign object in the ear-- or accidental--exposure to the blast from a firecracker or gun.

 Trauma to the ear usually results from one of four common factors.

 Barotrauma results from changes in pressure between the middle ear and the outside air.
 This is usually associated with rapid changes in altitude such as those experienced when flying, driving up and down in the mountains or scuba diving.
 A frequent result of barotrauma is a perforated TM.
-The Eustachian tube and sinuses may also be damaged by rapid pressure changes.

 - Sudden hearing loss

 - Sudden onset of ringing in the ear (usually associated with sudden hearing loss)